Questions? Ask a Librarian

 - Can we get one card for the law firm?

 No. The State Law Library issues cards to individual borrowers.
+However, you can authorize staff to use your library card.
+See below for more information.

 - Can my legal assistant or messenger check out a book under my name?